bruisemyego/Krunker-checker/README.md

 # Krunker Account Checker V2
-# ⭐ Please star for V3 with even better improvements ⭐
+# ⭐ Please star the repo if you’d like to see V3 with even better improvements (stats fetching: level, inventory value, and more) ⭐

 **Notice:** If the checker feels slow, it’s most likely because your proxies are trash.
 Use good proxies for best results.